 There’s nowhere in the world that quite compares to northern Norway when it comes to seeing the aurora borealis.
 Famously elusive, your chances of seeing the northern lights in Norway are quite high if you manage to get a clear night.
 Well worth waiting around in the cold for, you can expect to see green and even purple streaking through the sky above the snow-capped mountains and reflected on the glassy water of stunning, fairy tale fjords below.

 Asbyrgi Canyon – Iceland

-Legend has it that the huge, horseshoe-shaped Asbyrgi canyon was made when the Norse god Odin was riding his eight-legged horse Sleipnir, and the huge beast accidently put its foot down on earth.
+Legend has it that the huge, horseshoe-shaped Asbyrgi canyon was made when the Norse god Odin was riding his eight-legged horse Sleipnir, and the huge beast accidentally put its foot down on earth.
 It is also called the Shelter of the Gods, and some Icelandic people believe that it is a magical and spiritual place.
-The imposing canyon is carpeted in a leafy green forest, and has plenty of hiking paths for people of all abilities.
+The imposing canyon is carpeted in a leafy green forest and has plenty of hiking paths for people of all abilities.
 Make your way up to the top and look out over the stunning, otherworldly vistas of the Icelandic landscape.